Krushnatawri18/My-Learnings/15-js-basics-II/js basics-II notes.md

 ![alt text](image-6.png)

 ### Note
-- If the inner function doesn’t use a variable from the outer scope, that variable is NOT part of the closure.
+- If the inner function doesn’t use a variable from the outer scope, that variable is not part of the closure.

 - Closures can be nested.